mikitas98/csy1018-assign1/README.md

 <br>30/11/2016: Removed the contact informations and set the margins of the body (left and right).
 Also solved minors issues about the links on git.</br>

 <br>05/12/2016: Commented all html pages, used Google Material Design to make a shadow under the navigation bar and finally did the contact form.
 Didn't comment on css yet.<br>

+<br>09/12/2016: Did the comments on css, added the hover, added line height and padding to style and changed font sizes (guided myself from Moby's Trip).
+Still need to start doing Media Queries.</br>

+<br>10/12/2016: Changed the image of the homepage, added a shadow box to the footer, structured the image and changed the fonts of h3,h4,h5 and h6.</br>